Neonatal-Perinatal Fellowship Program

 Clinical conferences at CHOP and HUP

-Weekly clinical conferences are held every Tuesday and alternate between The Hospital of the University of Pennsylvania (HUP) and CHOP.
+Fellow-led clinical conferences are held weekly and alternate between The Hospital of the University of Pennsylvania (HUP) and CHOP.
 Each site holds a Morbidity and Mortality Conference monthly.

-Topics at HUP are chosen in conjunction with maternal-fetal medicine.
-Topics at CHOP relate to the management of patients in a quaternary care N/IICU and often include surgical care, ECMO therapy and transport issues.
-Fellows are responsible for presenting these conferences.
+Topics at HUP have an emphasis on maternal-fetal medicine and routine neonatology patients.
+Topics at CHOP relate to the management of patients in a quaternary care NICU and often include surgical care, ECMO therapy, and transport issues.

 Neonatology Research Seminar Series